When you want someone to care, you could call me. Maybe I will.

 Norwegian, music fan, recorder, mixer and mastering engineer.

-The musical journey took Roger from the bandstand to behind the mixing board.
+The musical journey took Roger from the bandstand, where he plays bass&trombone to behind the mixing board.

 He now specializes in live, ensemble recording and mixing.
 Focusing on capturing good performances and editing them to the "best possible outcome".